-ARPC's current rates are flat percentages of the underlying premium charged by insurers based on postcode tiers and are community rated.
+ARPC's current rates are fixed percentages of the underlying premium charged by insurers based on postcode tiers and are community rated.
 ARPC's pricing is based on population density and is split into city, suburban and other area tiers.

-The link between Australian terrorism risk insurance and commercial property insurance premiums leaves ARPC exposed to pricing shifts associated with global catastrophes, such as the current COVID-19 pandemic, financial market fluctuations and terrorist incidents both in Australia and abroad.
+The link between Australian terrorism risk insurance and commercial property insurance premiums leaves ARPC exposed to pricing shifts associated with global catastrophes, financial market fluctuations and terrorist incidents both in Australia and abroad.

 Over the past 12 months, increased underlying premiums in commercial property insurance has led to increased premium income for ARPC.
-Commercial property insurance rates commenced increasing in 2017-18 and premium rates continued to increase through 2019-20 after a decade of low and unprofitable premium rates for insurers.
+Commercial property insurance rates commenced increasing in 2017-18 and premium rates continued to increase through 2020-21 after a decade of low and unprofitable premium rates for insurers.

 All ARPC's operations are funded (including retrocession premiums and fee and dividend payments to government) from premium income received from insurers and investment income.
 A fixed percentage of insurers' underlying premiums is charged and, as a result, ARPC's premium income is linked to insurer price fluctuations.
-In addition, tier rates are based on the applicable postcode of each commercial property and can only be amended through a Ministerial Direction.
+In addition, tier rates are based on the applicable postcode of each commercial property and are determined through a Ministerial Direction.

-2.1.3 SCHEME STRUCTURE
+2.1.3 POOL STRUCTURE